The Best Foundation Brushes to Use with Mineral Makeup

 Foundation Brush Shape

-- Round/Dome Shaped Brushes – Domed brushes give you the ability to be more precise with applying your makeup.
+Dome Brushes - Domed brushes give you the ability to be more precise with applying your mineral makeup foundation.
 The amount of precision you will get depends on the density of the bristles, or in other words, how tightly they are packed.
 A full, dense brush will deposit more, while a medium density can create a more natural look and lean toward medium coverage.
 This rounded shape works well for finishing powder as well as foundation.

 Natural Hair vs. Synthetic Bristles